individkid/sidegeo/README.md

 Configuration/history files consist of commands.
 Append commands, schedule commands, and user input to -i file that is at eof, append to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.

   * --plane takes three scalars
-  * --refine initializes representation from prior planes
+  * --classify initializes representation from prior planes
   * --inflate initializes to facets between inside and outside regions
   * --fill takes face subscript, removes it and adds those of its outside region
   * --hollow takes face subscript, removes it and adds those of its inside region